eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 If this approach is used, the number of attestations to be issued is constant over time and does not depend on usage.
-Therefore, like method B, this method does not leak information to the Attestation Provider and ensures a constant and predictable load for the Attestation Provider’s systems.
+Therefore, like method B, this method does not leak information to the Attestation Provider and ensures a constant and predictable load for the Attestation Provider's systems.

 Moreover, compared to method B this method increases the level of privacy, especially for attestations that are used quite frequently.
-Or, to put the same thing in a different way, if a batch of attestations is used in a rotating fashion, the validity period of an attestation can be longer without impacting the User’s privacy.
+Or, to put the same thing in a different way, if a batch of attestations is used in a rotating fashion, the validity period of an attestation can be longer without impacting the User's privacy.

 #### Technical impacts on Wallet Unit